 The main sources of trouble at Fallen Oak are the very distinctive bunkers throughout the course.
 They are deep, menacing and feature steep grass-covered faces with all sorts of gnarly mounds and knobs.
 They are very neat looking and, to me, had an almost “prehistoric” feel.

 The good news is the bunkers are mostly easily avoided.
-They will eat up errant shots, but it does take a bad shot to find one.
+They will eat up errant shots, but it does take a bad shot to find one and I suppose you get what you deserve.
 Fortunately, I never hit into one.
 I had plenty of bad shots, but was always able to miss away from them!

 The greens at Fallen Oak are big, but they didn’t go crazy with the undulation.
 They are firm and fast, though, so you may experience a three-putt or two.

 Almost every hole here is great, so I’m not sure there’s any I need to highlight any in particular.
 It really is an exceptional design from 1 through 18.

 The course was in very good overall shape.
 They just had a Champions Tour event here in March, so the course is looking and playing nice.
 The tee boxes were pretty thin, and there were some thin patches throughout the fairways, as well.
 They were not immune to the rain storms, but the bunkers looked to be back in good shape.
 The only areas that are still affected are the spots around the bordering trees where it would normally be a nice bed of pine needles.
 For the time being, these sections are kind of a sandy, clumpy mess, but the workers were cleaning them up while I played.